 Brain Friendly Activity Plan

 This health plan prioritizes non-strenuous activity over pretty much everything else.
-The goal is to keep your body moving and blood flowing while gently working out your aches and pains, leaving your body with plenty of energy to rebuild, restore and quickly clear up your brain fog.
+The goal is to keep your body moving and blood flowing while gently working out your aches and pains, leaving your body with plenty of energy to rebuild, restore and quickly clear brain fog.
 It’s difficult to get all of these activities done every day, and I recommend taking time off work to focus on this; I didn’t touch a computer or my phone for two weeks, which is hard because my utility in the workforce is directly correlated with computer skills.

 Here are the recommended activities:

 - Walking outside for 30+ mins per day, even when it’s cold

 - Bonus points for getting some sunshine